-Therefore, students may not cheat, plagiarize, or otherwise participate in academic dishonesty in any form.
+Students may not cheat, plagiarize, or otherwise participate in academic dishonesty in any form.
 Unless specifically authorized by a teacher, prohibited behavior may include, but is not limited to:

-- Obtaining, attempting to obtain, or aiding another person in obtaining credit for work by any dishonest or deceptive means. - Copying another person's work or answers. - Discussing with other students the answers or questions on a test or assignment before the test or assignment has been submitted for a grade. - Taking or receiving copies of a test.

-- Using or displaying notes, "cheat sheets," or other sources of unauthorized information. - Using the ideas or work of another person as if they were your own without giving proper credit to the source. - Using artificial intelligence to assist or complete an assignment or test. - Submitting work or any portion of work completed by another person.
+- Obtaining, attempting to obtain, or aiding another person in obtaining credit for work by any dishonest or deceptive means. - Copying another person's work or answers. - Discussing with other students the answers or questions on a test or assignment before the test or assignment has been submitted for a grade. - Taking or receiving copies of a test. - Using or displaying notes, "cheat sheets," or other sources of unauthorized information. - Using the ideas or work of another person as if they were your own without giving proper credit to the source. - Using artificial intelligence to assist or complete an assignment or test. - Submitting work or any portion of work completed by another person. - Opening internet browsers other than the test page for online assessments without express permission from the instructor.

 A student who cheats, plagiarizes, or otherwise participates in any academic dishonesty may receive no credit on that assignment or class and will be subject to discipline, up to and including expulsion.
-See PSP Secondary Discipline Norm #5: Copyrighted Material & Plagiarism.
+See PSP Secondary Discipline Norm #5 : Copyrighted Material & Plagiarism.